 (5) If the parent with physical custody of your child is receiving cash benefits (welfare) then consider stopping direct payments of child support!
 You must make the payment to Rhode Island and Providence Plantations as reimbursement of the cash assistance.
 In the event that the custodial parent of your children is on cash assistance and you present direct payments, then these funds will be tantamount to a gift.
 The State of Rhode Island (RI) will still pursue you for the child support payments in Providence Family Court, even though you are still tendering the child support to the custodial parent.

-Receipts and detailed post divorce records are key!
+Receipts and detailed divorce records are key!

 (6) If you are in a high conflict situation with the mother or father of your child then keep detailed records of visitation dates and times, activities and important events and communications pertaining to visitation and custodial rights.

 (7) If you must pay your spousal support, child support or alimony in cash then you need to get a signed receipt of all payments.
-That reciept must clearly indicate what each payment was for.
+That receipt must clearly indicate what each payment was for.

 (8) If there is a restraining order, order protection from abuse or criminal no contact order between you and your ex-girlfriend, girlfriend, wife, ex-wife or ex friend with benefits, do not contact the alleged victim without the restraining order or abuse order being dismissed.
 You need to verify with the Clerk of the Providence Family Court that the restraining order has in fact been dismissed.
 You need to see a copy of the actual dismissal.

 If your circumstances change dramatically and alimony is modifiable, look into filing a motion to modify alimony, immediately.
 This is applicable only if the spousal support is modifiable.
-In the event the marital settlement agreement is incorporated into the final judgment and declares that spousal support is non modifiable then such spousal support / alimony is non modifiable.
+In the event the marital settlement agreement is incorporated into the final judgment and spousal support is non modifiable then such spousal support / alimony is non modifiable.
 If there is no property settlement agreement in your RI divorce cause of action and the court made an award of alimony, then the spousal maintenance is probably modifiable upon a substantial change in circumstances.
 A substantial change of circumstances could be a substantial loss of income, loss of employment or a severe disability etc

-Child Support in Rhode Island post divorce
+Child Support in Rhode Island post-divorce

 Child support in Rhode Island does not terminate automatically upon a child attaining the age of eighteen.
 Child support will automatically accrue unless a Motion to Terminate Child Support is filed.